 Top Reasons To Choose Parserr’s PDF Automation Tool

 • With a free account option and monthly pricing starting at $22.99 per month for up to 450 emails and 250 documents per month, Parserr is the most affordable option on the market

-• Not only does Parserr enable you to extract data from several file types, it also allows you to use Zapier to push the extracted data into a wide range of other software, including Google Sheets, Quickbooks, Zoho CRM and other popular business tools
+• Not only does Parserr enable you to extract data from several file types, it also allows you to use our Zapier integration to push the extracted data into a wide range of other software, including Google Sheets, Excel, Quickbooks, Zoho CRM and other popular business tools

 • When it comes to PDFs, Parserr works on both original and scanned PDFs and other documents, so no need to worry if you’re working with previously-printed or compressed files